embl-cba/imagej-courses/practicals/colocalisation.md

 ## General considerations

-- Use tetraspec beads to check your microscope
+- Draw example images to see what you mean by "colocalisation"
+	- Warning: there are tons of possibilities => you have to exactly know what you are doing!
 	- You have to chose your point of view: overlap of ch1 with ch2 vs. overlap of ch2 with ch1
 	- You can measure pixel- or object-based overlap or some distance criterium (e.g., centroid- or boundary-based)
+- Use tetraspec beads to check your microscope
 - Diffraction limit depends on wavelength
 - Due to the diffraction limit everything can appear to colocalise with ER or tubulin
 - The cytoplasm in a cell can be quite small, so proteins might colocalise just by chance
-- You should make only comparative statements sich as: In condition XY the colocalisation increases
-- Create synthetic (simulated) test images to check if your analysis does what you want
+- Create synthetic (simulated or hand-drawn) test images to check if your analysis does what you want

 ## Segmentation: Local background subtraction and thresholding